 As the NISEI project gets underway, I promise to help the rest of the team bring you stimulating, accessible new experiences that illuminate the world of Netrunner, whether you’re vying for world champion, playing with a couple of your friends, or anything in between.

-Simon Westfield (RC to my friends) – Community Manager (he/him, @realitycheque)
+Serenity Westfield (RC to my friends) – Community Manager (she/her, @realitycheque)

 I’ve been playing since ONR back in my uni days although sadly that doesn’t correlate to skill (as my sole GNK victory will attest to).
 I’ve played competitively since UK Nationals in 2016 where my first game was against IG54… and if the fact I’m still here doesn’t show you I’m here for the long term, nothing will!
 When I don’t know what else to play, I tend to return to Shell Game style Jinteki and Toolbox Shaper even if they’re a terrible meta choice.